naelvis/Kaggle-Presentation/Article/ML Algorithms for reserving.md

 ## Conclusion

-This competition was a useful exercise in machine learning and its potential in the insurance industry.
-While very little hard coding was necessary, we realised how important it was to have a good grasp of the theory behind the models: choosing to use random forests only leads to up to many more questions, for example what the maximal depth of the trees should be, or how many trees the random forest should be made up of.
-Hyperparameters can be fine tuned automatically in Python e.g. using the Ray package, but already choosing a reasonable range of hyperparameters has been at times challenging.
+This competition was a useful exercise in machine learning and in discovering its potential in the insurance industry.
+While experimenting we realised how important it was to have a good grasp of the theory behind the models: choosing to use random forests only leads to more questions, for example how many trees the random forest should be made up of.
+Hyperparameters can be fine-tuned automatically in Python, e.g. using the Ray package, but already choosing a reasonable range of hyperparameters has been at times challenging.

 We also tried several different machine learning algorithms, including neural networks.
-While boosting on neural network is a known concept (see https://arxiv.org/abs/2002.07971v2, thanks to alfredo for the link), a ready-made package equivalent to xgboost is as far as we know missing.
-So it is well possible that powerful models remain unused just because they are hard to implement with the available packages.
+While boosting on neural network is a known concept (see https://arxiv.org/abs/2002.07971v2, <span style="color:red">thanks to alfredo for the link</span>), a ready-made package equivalent to xgboost is not readily available, to the best of our knowledge.
+Therefore, powerful models may remain unused only because they are hard to implement with the available packages.

 Interpretability of the results remained a problem throughout.
-We used feature importance as a guideline and spent time and energy looking at samples of what the model was missing to understand how to improve our results.
-A straightforward way of interpreting is still not available and is perhaps just not achievable, given the way ML algorithms are constructed.
+We used feature importance as a guideline and applied error analysis to improve our results.
+A straightforward way of interpreting the model is not available and is perhaps just not possible, given the way ML algorithms are constructed.
 This remains an open challenge for the future.